-Our planet's wildlife is being decimated The global trafficking of wildlife continues relentlessly, driving many species towards extinction and threatening global security and public health.
+Our planet's wildlife is being decimated

+The global trafficking of wildlife continues relentlessly, driving many species towards extinction and threatening global security and public health.
 Massive efforts to raise awareness and reduce demand aren't slowing one of the world's most lucrative forms of transnational organised crime, fuelled by big profits and low risk.
 Time is running out and we won't get a second chance.

+The Wildlife Justice Commission: Law enforcement and legal experts fighting transnational wildlife crime.

+We work to disrupt and help dismantle the criminal networks that profit from the trafficking of wildlife, timber and fish.
+We do this by collecting evidence and turning it into accountability.

+What we do

+Intelligence-led, law enforcement-oriented investigations

-Who we are The Wildlife Justice Commission: Law enforcement and legal experts fighting transnational wildlife crime.Image: Commission of the second we do ent elligence-led, law forcement-oriented estigations Investigations conducted by our law enforcement experts and undercover investigators focus on: Tackling the supply chain of ivory, rhino horn and pangolin scales from Africa to Asia.
+Investigations conducted by our law enforcement experts and undercover investigators focus on: Tackling the supply chain of ivory, rhino horn and pangolin scales from Africa to Asia.

 Saving species from the illegal pet trade, focusing on endangered primates, birds, big cat cubs and reptiles.

 Addressing the trafficking of big cats with a focus into the role of captive tiger breeding facilities.

-Taking on criminal networks plundering vulnerable marine species such as sharks.
-Bridging the Intelligence Gap: The Intelligence Development Unit We support international law enforcement cooperation by developing intelligence on transnational criminality and sharing it with national law enforcement agencies, helping to build the intelligence Within the Intelligence Development Unit, the largest of its kind in a non- profit organisation focused on wildlife crime, all but one of the criminal analysts are women.
-The IDU produces valuable and timely information on wildlife crime dynamics by analysing current, on-the-ground information.
-The Unit currently provides analytical support to several picture beyond their borders.
+Taking on criminal networks plundering vulnerable marine species such as sharks and sea cucumber.

+Bridging the Intelligence Gap: The Intelligence Development Unit analytical support to several law enforcement agencies.

+We support international law enforcement cooperation by developing intelligence on transnational criminality and sharing it with national law enforcement agencies, helping to build the intelligence picture beyond their borders.

+The Intelligence

+Development Unit (IDU)

+produces valuable and

+timely information on

+wildlife crime dynamics

+by analysing current,

+on-the-ground information.

+The Unit currently provides

+Within the IDU, the largest of its kind in a non-profit organisation focused on wild-life crime, all but one of the criminal analysts are women.